opnfv/dovetail/docs/dovetailtool/dovetail.tool.installation.rst

 Inside the container the following commands can be executed to trigger the testcases ::

    cd /home/opnfv/dovetail/dovetail
-   python run.py --scenario compliance_set
+   python run.py --testsuite compliance_set

 Results Output
 ###############

 The running log is stored in ``/home/opnfv/dovetail/results/dovetail.log``.
-The certification report is stored in ``/home/opnfv/dovetail/results/dovetail_report.txt``.
+The compliance report is stored in ``/home/opnfv/dovetail/results/dovetail_report.txt``.